lamesjinden/bardigan-cay/README.md

 - Workspace card layout can be toggled between vertical and horizontal (side-by-side)
 - Workspace cards can self-update
 - Workspace cards can return Reagent components, in addition to the previous types (string, hiccup)
+- Allow transclusion using 'stable card IDs' - to enable in-place editing of transcluded content

 ### Development